 Works of the studio:

-Aesop's Fables, AKA "Aesop's Film Fables" (1929-1933) inherited from the Fables Studio, which was formerly run by Paul Terry.
-Originally a long running silent cartoon series, it now became a series of sound cartoons which introduced one of the earliest sound cartoons, "Dinnertime", which notably predates Disney's Steamboat Willie by a month.
-It lasted around 120 shorts, including its sub-series.
+Aesop's Fables, AKA "Aesop's Film Fables" (1920-1933) inherited from the Fables Studio, which was formerly run by Paul Terry.
+Originally a long running silent cartoon series, it became a series of sound cartoons which introduced one of the earliest sound cartoons, "Dinnertime", which notably predates Disney's Steamboat Willie by a month.
+The sound era of the series lasted around 120 shorts, including its sub-series.
 Paul Terry's Farmer Al Falfa was also a recurring star of the silent shorts, even appearing in a few of the early sound films before Terry, who had left to found his own studio, wrangled back the rights to the character.

 The Fables had its own sub-series, "Cubby Bear" (1933-1934), which ran for 16 shorts, with a 17th one being finished, but unreleased until it resurfaced on a Cubby Bear DVD collection decades later.
 Notably, three shorts in the series, "Gay Gaucho" (1933), "Cubby's World Flight" (1933) and the unreleased "Mischievous Mice" (1934) were outsourced to the Harman-Ising cartoon studio, and they heavily resemble the Bosko cartoons they made.